2025-fall-machine-learning/mad-2025-fall-ml-the-algorithms/1_linear_regression/ML Sole Survivor Briefing.md

     - This makes it adequate for estimating average performance, but insufficient for capturing individual nuance.

 ## 4. Conclusion
-- In summary, there is a clear disconnect between the survival experts' trait scoring and actual survival outcomes.
+- In summary, the survival experts' trait scoring shows strong alignment with actual survival outcomes.
-    - The experts' ratings were consistent, but they lacked substantial predictive ability based on the initial statistical diagnostics.
+    - The experts' ratings were consistent and statistically predictive, especially for key traits.
+    - Nevertheless, some traits lacked significance, indicating room for refinement in the scoring framework.
 - The distribution of predicted scores, additionally, was compressed, suggesting that the experts' ratings were too conservative and lacked sensitivity of the contestants' behaviors.
 - Overall, the expert scoring framework contains **latent predictive value**, but its cautious structure and trait redundancy limited its effectiveness.
     - Without refinement, the system risks underrepresenting behavioral nuance and misaligning with real-world performance.